Tessa’s Recipe Rundown

 4. Cook the Custard

-- Cook over medium heat, stirring constantly with a wooden spoon, until thick enough to coat the back of the spoon and registers around 175°F on an instant-read thermometer, about 5 to 7 minutes.
+- Cook over medium heat, stirring constantly with a wooden spoon, until thick enough to coat the back of the spoon and registering around 175°F on an instant-read thermometer, about 5 to 7 minutes.

 - Make sure your thermometer isn’t touching the bottom of the pan when you take the temperature.